Compliance Best Practices: 5 Steps to Demonstrating Incident Response Readiness

 Being aware of an incident is the first step in responding to it.
 Taking action during the early stages of an incident can make the difference between extensive downtime and a minor incident that doesn’t disrupt operations.

 Implementing solutions for intrusion detection, uptime monitoring, or power outage notification will go a long way toward minimizing the impact of any given incident.
 Tools that leverage advanced automation and AI are highly effective at identifying anomalous behavior and notifying admins of the potential issue.
+These tools should be part of a structured approach that includes the six phases of incident response steps: preparation, identification, containment, eradication, recovery, and lessons learned.

 How does compliance come into play?
 The right incident detection platforms will also include careful documentation and reporting features to help with post-incident review.
 This evidence can help significantly during the next audit, alongside reporting the incident to any necessary authorities or the general public.